mkumar73/beckernick.github.io/_posts/2016-09-30-parallel-record-linkage.markdown

     return s.ratio()
 ```

 Next, I'll define a function to "fuzzy match" (matching based on the similarity ratio) an individual synthetic company names with the real company names.
-I'll decide that a similarity ratio > 0.75 constitutes a match.
+I'll decide that a similarity ratio > 0.75 constitutes a possible match.
 By using a `flag` variable, we can make sure our output `match_list` has a value for every company checked (even if no match is found).
 This may or may not be desirable depending on the goal.

 ```python